-Scholarships are available to eligible students for up to 4 consecutive Fall/Spring semesters (two academic years), and students must maintain eligibility for the duration of the scholarship.
-Scholarship award amount is based on financial need as determined from an individual’s FAFSA.
+Scholarships are available to eligible students for up to 4 consecutive Fall/Spring semesters (two academic years); this includes incoming transfer students.
+Students must maintain eligibility for the duration of the scholarship and will be reviewed each semester.
+Scholarship award amount is based on financial need as determined from an individual’s FAFSA and will not exceed $5,000 per semester.

 To qualify, scholarship applicants must meet the following criteria: